 MYTH: We can deal with the financial stuff when we are older.

-FACT: Some of the most important financial decisions are made when we are younger.
+FACT: We make some of the most important financial decisions when we are younger.

 Let us not make mistake of waiting until we are already “grown-up” before we decide to take responsibility of our finances.
+This is another reason why Filipinos avoid financial literacy.
 Right now, we are already making financial decisions that will have serious impact on our long-term finances.
 These decisions range from our completed education level to financing post-graduate education, career choice, marriage, children, house and lot purchase, and life insurance purchase.

 THREE | WE HAVE FEAR OF BEING SCAMMED.

 OOPS!
 Scams are everywhere.
+This is another reason why Filipinos avoid financial literacy.
 But, here’s the good news: we can avoid these scams and improve our investments if we are financially literate.
 Also on a larger scale, it can increase our savings rates and helps us shift from being consumption-driven to becoming an investment-driven person.
 Aside from this, it will also facilitate longer-term thinking that will help us improve on life insurance, retirement planning and pension funds.

 FOUR | WE ARE FOND OF SPENDING MONEY WE DON’T HAVE.

 Nowadays, it is really easy to spend money we do not have.
 We currently in a culture of consumerism and it is our natural inclination to acquire more stuff.
 Credit cards, payday loans, student loans, and personal loans are all products which allow more and more people access to credit.
-The downside of having access to credit is that if this is not used responsibly, it will reduce the ability to save and will lead us down to crushing debt.
+The downside of having access to credit is that if we don’t use it responsibly, it will reduce the ability to save and will lead us down to crushing debt.

 Why you should start to learn?